Review of Calculus Without Tears by William Flannery

 In this volume, everything wraps around the falling apple situation: motion where acceleration is constant, velocity is a linear function, and position is a quadratic function.
 Again there are five chapters:

-- Physics of a Falling Object - studying the law of gravity and motion with constant acceleration.
-Many worksheets from this chapter could easily fit into physics/science classes.
+- Physics of a Falling Object – studying the law of gravity and motion with constant acceleration.
+Several worksheets from this chapter could easily fit into a physics or science class.

 - Graphing Solutions to Differential Equations is about plotting a piecewise linear approximation solution to the DE.
 The differential equations used are very simple.

 This method for solving DE's is very important because it is easy, it helps the student understand differential equations and become comfortable with them, AND because finding a piecewise linear approximation is the way engineers solve most DEs!
 This is because often it is impossible to find an analytical solution to them.

 - The chapter Derivative of t2 proves that the derivative of t2 is 2t.

 This is done by studying a runner whose position p at time t is given by p(t) = t2.
 First there are calculations for the average velocity in a time interval from a to a + h.
 It is noted that no matter what a or h are (the beginning point and the length of the time interval), the average velocity is 2a + h.